 The best Dill Gin & Tonic

 We did a thing.
 We went to Disneyland!
-My husband got us reservations at some of the fine-dining spots in the park.
+My husband got us reservations at some of the fine dining spots in the park.
 Carthay Circle Restaurant in California Adventure did not disappoint.
 This place transports you to the Golden Age of Hollywood, and the classic cocktails help you forget that you (probably) have blisters on your feet from all the walking.
-My mother-in-law recommend the dill gin & tonic, and I knew it was meant to be.
+My mother-in-law recommended the dill gin & tonic, and I knew it was meant to be.
 I immediately began trying to recreate the dill-lightful (sorry) cocktail once we got back home.
 If you are a pickle person, you HAVE to try this.
 It is not optional.
 It is the best dill gin tonic, and you don’t have to trek to Disneyland to try it.

 Dill Gin & Tonic